tonethar/IGME-330-Master/notes/HW-mapbox-3.md

 4) But when you scroll down to element 143 (where we had the extra comma contained in the quotes) there are issues:

+    - `.countryOrRegion` has an extra quote, that can't be good
     - the `data` array's first value is wrong
     - the `latitude` value is wrong
-    - this is because of the "extra comma" problem
+    - this is because of the "extra comma" problem!
     - but we can solve this - the reason that the extra comma only appears when contained in quotes, is so that it is easier for us to write code to ignore commas that appear within quotes

 <hr>